The Banking Regulation Review: Italy

 In 2020, banks continued to largely rely on this procedure to dispose of NPLs quickly and effectively, and, with the NPL ratio still being significant, this trend is likely to continue in 2021.

 The year in review

-From a regulatory standpoint, in 2019, Italy introduced and placed under consultation significant new regulations to meet the EU framework requirements in accordance with the ECB's and EBA's suggestions.
+From a regulatory standpoint, in 2020, Italy introduced or placed under consultation significant new regulations to meet the EU framework requirements and the ECB's and EBA's guidelines.